xot/ElectraOne/README.md

 Apart from that, anything goes.
 This means you can freely change controller names, specify value ranges and assign special formatter functions.
 Also, you can remove controls that you hardly ever use and that would otherwise clutter the interface.

+### Uploading preloaded presets

+On a modern E1 (the mkII, i.e hardware revision 3.0 or larger) running firmware 3.4 or larger, preloaded presets can actually be uploaded *once* in advance for  super fast recall whenever their associated device gets appointed.
+Simply unpack the archive  archive ```upload-to-E1.zip``` in the folder ```ctrlv2/presets``` on the E1.
+See the installation instructions below for more details.

 ## Switching between presets

 You can use the normal way of switching between presets on the E1 via the MENU button.